Cities and monuments switch off for Earth Hour

 "It is up to each of us to ensure the impact we create helps instead to improve the lives of those around us and elsewhere, at present and in the future."

-Earth Hour does not collect global statistics on the energy conserved during the 60-minute blackout, with the event having a more symbolic intent.
+Earth Hour does not collect global statistics about the energy conserved during the 60-minute blackout, chiefly a symbolic event.